-The Company may choose not to designate certain derivatives as hedges.
-This may occur where the Company is economically hedged but IFRS 9 hedge accounting cannot be achieved or where gains and losses on both the derivative and hedged item naturally offset in the income statement, as is the case for certain cross currency swaps of non-US dollar debt.
-A fair value loss of \$1 million (2021: \$196 million) in respect of these cross currency swaps has been recognised in the income statement and is presented net of foreign exchange gains on the related borrowings of \$30 million (2021: \$202 million).
-Fair value changes on held for trading derivatives are recognised in the income statement.
+The Company has the option not to designate certain derivatives as hedges.
+This may occur where the Company is economically hedged but IFRS 9 hedge accounting cannot be achieved or where gains and losses on both the derivative and hedged item naturally offset in the income statement, as is the case for the cross currency swaps of non-US dollar debt.
+A fair value gain of \$149 million (2022: \$117 million loss) in respect of these cross currency swaps has been recognised in the income statement and is presented net of foreign exchange loss on the related borrowings of \$149 million (2022: \$122 million gain).
+The prior year amounts were represented to exclude the realised fair value gain/loss on matured cross currency interest rate swaps and the realised foreign exchange gain/loss on any matured borrowings, respectively.